The Dakota: Site

-The Dakota is at 1 West 72nd Street on the Upper West Side of Manhattan in New York City.
+The Dakota is at 1 West 72nd Street on the Upper West Side of Manhattan in New York City, New York, US.
 The building occupies the western sidewalk of Central Park West (formerly Eighth Avenue) between 72nd Street to the south and 73rd Street to the north.
 The Dakota occupies a nearly square land lot with an area of 40,866 ft2.
 The land lot has frontages of 200 ft along Central Park West and 204 ft along 72nd and 73rd streets.
 Nearby locations include the Majestic apartment building immediately to the south, the Olcott Hotel to the west, the Langham apartment building to the north, and Central Park (including the Strawberry Fields memorial) to the east.

 The Dakota's developer Edward Cabot Clark, who headed sewing machine firm Singer Manufacturing Company, selected the building's site based on several characteristics.
 The building is on the crest of the West Side plateau, which overlooks much of Manhattan.
 Additionally, 72nd Street is 100 ft wide, making it one of several major crosstown streets in the Manhattan street grid.
 Clark also developed 27 row houses on 72nd and 73rd streets, adjacent to the Dakota, which are no longer extant.
 The two developments were part of Clark's larger plan for a cohesive neighborhood; the row houses were in the middle of the block, where land values were lower, whereas the Dakota was built on the more valuable site next to Central Park.
 Clark developed another set of row houses at 13–65 and 103–151 West 73rd Street, some of which still exist.
 (Note: 15A–19, 41–65, and 101–103 West 73rd Street are still extant.)
 All of these houses were designed by Henry Janeway Hardenbergh.

 The Dakota is one of several apartment buildings on Central Park West that are primarily identified by an official name.
 Even though a street address was sufficient to identify these apartment buildings, this trend followed a British practice of giving names to buildings without addresses.
 By contrast, buildings on Fifth Avenue, along the eastern side of Central Park, are mainly known by their addresses.
 Unlike other large apartment buildings on Central Park West, the Dakota was not named after a previous building on the site.
 Christopher Gray of The New York Times described the Dakota as one of several apartment buildings that were famous enough "to maintain their names simply in common custom".